UCL-CCS/FabSCEMa/docs/source/workflow.rst

-Further information can be found in the following publication
+Further information can be found in the following publication.